-Several home invasions reported in Ottawa, Kent and Allegan Counties
+Several home invasions reported in Ottawa, Kent and Allegan counties

-OTTAWA CO, MICH. - The Ottawa County Sheriff's Office is asking anyone with information about a string of home invasions to contact them.
+OTTAWA COUNTY, MICH. - The Ottawa County Sheriff's Office is asking anyone with information about a string of home invasions to contact them.

 Several similar crimes were reported in Kent and Allegan Counties having happened during the same time frame.